All Through the Night (Jules Shear song): Cyndi Lauper version

 American singer Cyndi Lauper recorded a version for her 1983 album She's So Unusual.
 Shear said he was surprised that his "folk song" was interpreted by Lauper as "a drum machine and techno thing".
 According to Lauper, she wanted it to be just like Shear's version, with a bit more of an acoustic sound.
 However, she changed her mind, saying that she wanted to remake it in her own style.

 Composition

 For her cover version, Lauper transposed the key up a minor third to A-flat major, and kept the tempo at the same 96 beats per minute as the original.
 The song is set in common time.
 Lauper's voice spans an octave and a fourth between G3 and D♭5.
 Jules Shear himself makes a guest appearance on Lauper's version, singing a wordless falsetto melody near the end, as well as the lower harmony in the choruses.
-The chorus was unintentionally altered by Lauper from the Shear version when she heard the upper harmony vocal and thought it was the lead vocal.
+The chorus was unintentionally altered by Lauper from the Shear version when she sang the upper harmony vocal as the lead vocal.
 The song follows up "Time After Time"'s love and its tug at heart-strings concept.